 An employee drops to reduced contractual pay on 15 June due to sickness and on 15 September they drop to nil pay.
 They return to work on full pay on 1 December.
 At the date of the relevant event they were in the 50/50 section of the Scheme and were in contribution band 4.
 The employee contributions calculated, and CEC accrued are as follows:

-June: P P × 3.4% added to C E C2
+June: pensionable pay × 3.4% added to C E C2

-July: P P × 3.4% added to C E C2
+July: pensionable pay × 3.4% added to C E C2

-August: P P × 3.4% added to C E C2
+August: pensionable pay × 3.4% added to C E C2

-September: P P (ie reduced pay paid for the first 14 days of September) × 3.4% added to C E C2
+September: pensionable pay (ie reduced pay paid for the first 14 days of September) × 3.4% added to C E C2

-October: pay period after drop to nil pay P P × 6.8% (= £nil) added to C E C1
+October: pay period after drop to nil pay pensionable pay × 6.8% (= £nil) added to C E C1

-November: P P × 6.8% (= £nil) added to C E C1
+November: pensionable pay × 6.8% (= £nil) added to C E C1

-December: P P × 6.8% added to C E C1
+December: pensionable pay × 6.8% added to C E C1

 Although pensionable pay dropped to half from 15 June and to no pay from 15 September, the reductions in pensionable pay are ignored when determining the relevant contribution band.
 The employee remains in band 4 (6.8%), equating to 3.4% whilst in the 50/50 section.

-The person was in receipt of P P from 15 June to 14 September, but the P P received during this period is not added into C P P2.
+The person was in receipt of pensionable pay from 15 June to 14 September, but the pensionable pay received during this period is not added into C P P2.
 Instead, A P P accrues during the period of sick leave on reduced contractual pay and no pay and is added into C P P2 for the period 15 June to 30 September and into C P P1 for the period 1 October to 30 November.

 Child related leave and the 50/50 section